SouthGreenPlatform/trainings/_pages/hpc/hpchowto.md

 2. Add a custom name for this site.
 3. You have 3 possible choices:

-  - bioinfo-nas2.ird.fr to transfer  to /data/project
+  - bioinfo-nas2.ird.fr (nas2) to transfer  to /data/project
-  - bioinfo-nas.ird.fr to transfer to /home/user, /data2/projects or /teams
+  - bioinfo-nas.ird.fr (nas) to transfer to /home/user, /data2/projects or /teams
-  - bioinfo-nas3.ird.fr to transfer to /data3/project
+  - bioinfo-nas3.ird.fr  (nas3)to transfer to /data3/project

 <img width="50%" class="img-responsive" src="{{ site.url }}/images/transfert_cluster.png"/>

 4. Set the Logon Type to "Normal" and insert your username and password used to connect on the IRD cluster
-5. Press the "Connect" button.
+5. Choose port 22 and press the "Connect" button.

 ##### Transferring files